 So, what is the best method?
-The answer is: both or neither.
+The answer is both or neither.

 How do you know what will rank best for your blog structure?

-If you’re wanting to know what URL structure will have the best chance of ranking well, just ask Google.
-This is when competitive analysis come in handy.
+If you’re wanting to know what URL structure will have the best chance of ranking well, ask Google.
+This scenario is when competitive analysis come in handy.
 Grab a dozen or so keywords that you want your blog content to achieve high rankings.

-Next, conduct a search and note the URL structure of those blogs that have achieved high rankings.
+Next, search and note the URL structure of those blogs that have achieved high rankings.
 Notate your results and see if there is a bias within your industry for one structure over another.

 Bringing It All Together